-In the event that a complaint is reviewed by the Housing Ombudsman, any subsequent determination letter and accompanying reports will be provided to the Board and the Customer Voice Panel for scrutiny.
+If a complaint is reviewed by the Housing Ombudsman, any subsequent determination letter and accompanying reports will be provided to the Board and the Customer Voice Panel for scrutiny.

 Monitoring and Feedback:

 Complaints and compliments are monitored on an ongoing basis to ensure learning opportunities are identified, implemented and embedded to improve services.
 We will also undertake case closure satisfaction surveying with customers to better understand how we can continually improve our process.